Blog / March 30, 2026

 n8n (2026 pricing)

 n8n Cloud plans are in EUR.
 Self-hosted is free with no execution limits.
+The full pricing breakdown including hidden costs lives in our n8n pricing guide.

 PlanMonthlyAnnualExecutions/mo